techiaith/docker-deepspeech-cy/local/README_EN.md

 You will need further resources from Bangor University in order to train  DeepSpeech with language models for various Welsh language applications.

-The following script will download further recordings and/or text corpora that facilitate Welsh speech recognition for a simple voice assistant ('macsen') or a transcriber ('transcribe') (as requested in the `-d` argument)
+The following script will download further recordings and/or text corpora that facilitate Welsh speech recognition for a simple voice assistant ('macsen') or a transcriber ('transcribe') (as requested in the `-d` argument).

 ```shell
 root@6a88b0d59848:/DeepSpeech# bin/bangor_welsh/import_bangor_resources.py -t /data/macsen -d macsen